joedemcher/simplelogin-cli/README.md

 A command-line interface for managing your [SimpleLogin](https://simplelogin.io/) email aliases and custom domains.

+> Disclaimer: This tool is not officially associated with or endorsed by SimpleLogin.
+It is an independent, community-developed project that interacts with the SimpleLogin API.

 ## Overview

 SimpleLogin CLI provides a convenient way to manage your SimpleLogin email aliases directly from your terminal.
 With this tool, you can: